(Full time) 2022 start

 Accreditation

-MSc International Business is accredited by the Institute of Export (IOE), the professional membership body representing and supporting the interests of everyone involved in importing, exporting and international trade.
-Students are able to gain student membership of the IOE during the course, providing access to a database of networking and job opportunities.
+MSc International Business is accredited by the Institute of Export and International Trade (IOE&IT), the professional membership body representing and supporting the interests of everyone involved in importing, exporting and international trade.
+Students are able to gain student membership of the IOE&IT during the course, providing access to a database of networking and job opportunities.

-From there, you will build your knowledge and perspectives of international business and improve your confidence in using analytical skills including qualitative and quantitative methods.
-You will also develop depth of understanding across issues related to global economic coordination and governance as well as reflect upon some of the central debates in international business, such as those around intellectual property, labour issues and sustainability.
+You'll also develop an in-depth understanding of issues related to global economic coordination and governance and reflect upon some of the central debates in international business.
+These include intellectual property, labour issues and sustainability.

-You will explore topics such as strategic management and entering foreign markets.
-At the same time, you will build research skills and learn about the different methodologies used to research international business.
+You'll also explore topics such as strategic management and entering foreign markets.
+Alongside this, you’ll build research skills and learn about the different methodologies used in international business research.

-Throughout the year you will undertake compulsory modules which develop your professional skills for the workplace and prepare you for the challenges of managing organisations and individuals across different cultural contexts.
-You will also select optional modules on topics that suit your interests or career plans, for example, Global Business Immersion, Foreign Market Entry Strategy and European Business.
+Compulsory modules will develop your professional skills for the workplace and prepare you for the challenges of managing organisations and individuals across diverse cultural contexts.
+You'll also select optional modules on topics that suit your interests or career plans.
+These include Global Business Immersion, Foreign Market Entry Strategy and European Business.

-By the end of the course, you will submit an independent research project.
-You can either research a topic in-depth and submit a dissertation, or gain practical experience through a consultancy-style project working with an external organisation.
+At the end of the course, you'll submit an independent research project, where you will research a topic in-depth and submit a dissertation.
+You may have the opportunity to gain practical experience through a consultancy-style project working with an external organisation.

 Course structure